hannesjuurma-khk/restaurant-menu/README.md

-# Getting Started with Create React App
+# Small restaurant menu project

+App for adding dishes to a webpage.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).